UCB-stat-159-f25/hw-2-bzacharia999/README.md

 _This repository is public so that Binder can find it.
 All code and data is based on the original [LIGO Center for Open Science Tutorial Repository](https://github.com/losc-tutorial/LOSC_Event_tutorial).
 This repository is a class exercise that restructures the original LIGO code for improved reproducibility, as a homework assignment for the [Fall 2025 installment of UC Berkeley's Stat 159/259 course, _Reproducible and Collaborative Data Science](https://ucb-stat-159-f25.github.io/site/).
 Authorship of the original analysis code rests with the LIGO collaboration._

+This repository was a reproduction of the notebook with all of the necessary dependencies listed in a new ligo conda environment.
+The project in and of itself was a study in the effort to prove the existence of gravitational waves using signal processing techniques (with the help of numpy and scipy) on small fluctuations of space.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/UCB-stat-159-f25/hw-2-bzacharia999/HEAD?urlpath=%2Fdoc%2Ftree%2FLOSC_Event_tutorial.ipynb)